• Skip to main content

 It’s hard to create a “best ever” recipe when people have so many personal opinions on what makes a cake great.
 Especially when it comes to raisins and cream cheese frosting, carrot cake can be downright polarizing.

-Why people this is the best carrot cake recipe is that it is infinitely adaptable, forgiving, and checks a lot of the boxes of a fantastic cake.
+What makes this the best carrot cake recipe is that it is infinitely adaptable, forgiving, and checks a lot of the boxes of a fantastic cake.

 Love nuts?
 Go ahead and fold them into the batter (try toasting them first!).
 Hate raisins?
 Skip ‘em all together.